neluca/emgrad/README.md

-# olaf
+# emgrad

-A deep learning library built from scratch with complex neural networks examples built on top for learning purposes.
+Emgrad(Emma Grad) a deep learning library built from scratch with complex neural networks examples built on top for learning purposes.